Contemporary Art Galleries in Quebec: Scene, Artists, and Experiences

 Art and espresso: two disciplines of excellence

-After an opening or a visit to the MNBAQ, a break at Carrera Café is a natural choice.
-Like contemporary art, good espresso requires attention, openness, and availability.
-Two disciplines of excellence that deserve to be experienced unhurriedly.
+After an opening or a visit to the MNBAQ, a break at Carrera Café naturally follows.
+Like contemporary art, a good espresso requires attention, openness, and availability.
+Two disciplines of excellence that deserve to be experienced without rush.

 More articles